chordify/redis-schema/README.md

 the default implementations of `Value` methods, we did not have to write those, either.

+The class `SimpleValue` does not have any methods, and it mostly only stands for the list of constraints in its declaration (primarily, for the `Serialisable` constraint).
+`SimpleValue` is a typeclass rather than a constraint alias because you may want to have a `Serializable` instance for a non-simple `Value`.
+Thus a `SimpleValue` instance also represents the intentional declaration that the type in question should be regarded as a simple value.

 For other types, we need to supply a `Serializable` instance, which is, however, often not too hard.